-For the 2016-2017 academic year, the Stanford Arts Institute will embark on a new project called Creative Cities.
+For the 2017-2018 academic year, the Stanford Arts Institute will continue work on a new project called Creative Cities.
 Seeking to advance and understand the historical and future roles of art in cities, our project fosters research, conversation, and artistic projects in urban settings.
 Using the city as the stage for inquiry, the project will pose questions about the role of art in reimagining the urban sphere, creative economies, urban studies, the built environment, and more.

 There are two main programmatic elements to this project: our year-long fellowship, and the Creative Cities Working Group.

 Our year-long fellowship invites two scholars to Stanford to conduct research in this area, teach one class each, and further the campus conversation about creative cities.
-This year’s fellows are Andrew Herscher and Johanna Taylor.
+This year’s fellows are Samuel Franklin and Gülgün Kayim.
 Each will have a public talk and event about their research – further details will be posted on this page as they develop.

-The newly formed Creative Cities Working Group engages a broad array of Bay Area writers, thinkers, artists and curators who are engaging critical thought at the nexus of art and urban life.
+The Creative Cities Working Group engages a broad array of Bay Area writers, thinkers, artists and curators who are engaging critical thought at the nexus of art and urban life.

 Creative Cities Fellowship